Reflection Blueprints

 5. Emit decision + evidence/audit data

-Relationship to Governance Contracts
+Relationship to Runtime Governance Contracts

 • Blueprint: checks/metrics/tripwires/thresholds/evidence